 Once you start using feeding bottles for your little one, you need to ensure the utmost hygiene to ensure your baby’s health.
 Read on for info on sterilising the feeding bottles.

 Sterilising the Feeding Bottles

-It is important to sterilise feeding bottles and all their attachments until the baby is 1 year old to keep infections at bay.
-Here are few tips on how to sterilise feeding bottles:
+It is important to sterilise feeding bottles and all their attachments until the baby is one year old to keep infections at bay.
+Here are a few tips on how to sterilise feeding bottles:

 1. Washing Feeding Bottles

-Keep aside a cleaning brush only meant for the feeding bottles and a smaller brush for the teats.
-Reverse the teats and wash them with hot soapy water Instead of strong detergents use regular liquid soap or a baby-specific liquid soap.
+Keep a cleaning brush and a smaller brush aside and use it only for the feeding bottles and the teats.
+Reverse the teats and wash them with hot, soapy water.
+Instead of strong detergents, use regular liquid soap or a baby-specific liquid soap.

 Remember to rinse all the feeding equipment with cold water to make sure there isn’t any soap left on it.

 Here are a few ways to sterilise feeding bottles: